| "Oh, that is a beautiful planet," Cassie said

 to their living quarters.
 Chrístõ trod water happily and

+looked up at the curious onlookers high above.
 The access door in the sheer wall of the tank opened presently

 and security guards dragged him out of the water and escorted him and